Archive for 2009

 I will never forget that little face peering up at me through 1960’s glasses, shaking his head in disbelief: “I guess that’s why you’re going to be a Broadway actress,” and I, with deep disdain: And you’re going to be an engineer!”

-It was a pivotal moment: we understood that each of us viewed the world through a completely different lens (albeit his lens in this case was certainly clearer than mine!)
-Over the years we reflected back on that moment with a certain awe, and as we grew older confided in one other about our contrasting perspectives.
-We both loved learning, and never ceased to get a kick out of our differences.
+It was a pivotal moment: we understood that each of us viewed the world through a completely different lens (albeit his lens in this case sure was clearer than mine!)
+Over the years we reflected back on that particular moment, and as we grew older confided in one other about our contrasting perspectives.
+We both loved learning, and never ceased to learn from our differences.

 In Memory of my Mom – Origins and Influences